Related Pages

 Medical Letters

-Please click the link below to view and download the school's medical letter which parents must complete before any form of medication is given to children by school staff, be it in school or outside of school on day trips or residential visits.
+Please click the link below to view and download the school's medical letter, which parents must complete before any form of medication is given to children by school staff either in or outside of school.

 Miss Cooke and Mrs. Thompson are the two members of staff responsible for administering medication to pupils, although use of inhalers can be observed and recorded by any member of staff holding a current paediatric first aid certificate (see staff page for current school first aiders).

-On residential trips, parents may require medication to be given to their children which is not usually administered in school such as travel sickness tablets - such medication STILL REQUIRES the below form to be completed and given to either Miss Cooke or a first aider accompanying the child on the trip.
+On residential trips, parents may require medication to be given to their children which is not usually administered in school, for example such as travel sickness tablets.
+Such medication STILL REQUIRES the below form to be completed and given to either Miss Cooke or the first aider accompanying the child on the trip.

 Also available to download below is also a copy of the leaflet issued by Herefordshire Council containing advice on managing childhood illnesses: